Video game development: Maintenance

 Once a game ships, the maintenance phase for the video game begins.

 Games developed for video game consoles have had almost no maintenance period in the past.
 The shipped game would forever house as many bugs and features as when released.
 This was common for consoles since all consoles had identical or nearly identical hardware; making incompatibility, the cause of many bugs, a non-issue.
 In this case, maintenance would only occur in the case of a port, sequel, or enhanced remake that reuses a large portion of the engine and assets.

 In recent times popularity of online console games has grown, and online capable video game consoles and online services such as Xbox Live for the Xbox have developed.
 Developers can maintain their software through downloadable patches.
 These changes would not have been possible in the past without the widespread availability of the Internet.

 PC development is different.
-Game developers try to account for majority of configurations and hardware.
-However, the number of possible configurations of hardware and software inevitably leads to discovery of game-breaking circumstances that the programmers and testers didn't account for.
+Game developers try to account for the majority of configurations and hardware.
+However, the number of possible configurations of hardware and software inevitably leads to the discovery of game-breaking circumstances that the programmers and testers did not account for.

 Programmers wait for a period to get as many bug reports as possible.
 Once the developer thinks they've obtained enough feedback, the programmers start working on a patch.
-The patch may take weeks or months to develop, but it's intended to fix most accounted bugs and problems with the game that were overlooked past code release, or in rare cases, fix unintended problems caused by previous patches.
+The patch may take weeks or months to develop, but it is intended to fix most accounted bugs and problems with the game that were overlooked in past code releases, or in rare cases, fix unintended problems caused by previous patches.
 Occasionally a patch may include extra features or content or may even alter gameplay.

 In the case of a massively multiplayer online game (MMOG), such as a MMORPG or MMORTS, the shipment of the game is the starting phase of maintenance.
-Such online games are in continuous maintenance as the gameworld is continuously changed and iterated and new features are added.
-The maintenance staff for a popular MMOG can number in the dozens, sometimes including members of the original programming team.
+The maintenance staff for such an online game can number in the dozens, sometimes including members of the original programming team, as the game world is continuously changed and iterated and new features are added.
+Some developers implement a public test realm or player test realm (PTR) in order to test out significant upcoming changes prior to release.
+These specialized servers offer similar benefits as beta testing, where players get to preview new features while the developer gathers data about bugs and game balance.

 Outsourcing

 Several development disciplines, such as audio, dialogue, or motion capture, occur for relatively short periods of time.
-Efficient employment of these roles requires either large development house with multiple simultaneous title production or outsourcing from third-party vendors.
+Efficient employment of these roles requires either a large development house with multiple simultaneous title productions or outsourcing from third-party vendors.
 Employing personnel for these tasks full-time is expensive, so a majority of developers outsource a portion of the work.
 Outsourcing plans are conceived during the pre-production stage; where the time and finances required for outsourced work are estimated.